 When I go out to eat, I often eavesdrop on the conversations of my fellow diners.
 Not long ago, I listened in on a particularly interesting discussion that involved two teachers.
-They were discussing a familiar quandary among English teachers: What are the virtues of teaching classical literature to a generation who just doesn’t get it?
-It’s a question I’ve asked myself from time to time.
+They were discussing a familiar quandary among English teachers: What are the virtues of teaching classical literature to a generation who just doesn't get it?
+It's a question I've asked myself from time to time.
 Do my students need to read Hemingway?
-Does The Scarlet Letter possess some profound effect over their future happiness and success?
-Or are they so far removed from the characters in events in classical literature that it’s doing them no good?
+Does The Scarlet Letter possess some profound effect on their future happiness and success?
+Or are they so far removed from the characters in events in classical literature that it's doing them no good?

 After opening this can of worms, I realized that this hero worship of our artistic predecessors extends beyond literature.
-If I searched the words “best bands of all time” online, I would be hit with hundreds of sites extolling The Beatles, Bob Dylan and Led Zeppelin.
-Nirvana might sneak in there at some point, but still, you’re looking at a twenty year gap between them and today’s musicians.
+If I searched the words “best bands of all time” online, I would be hit with hundreds of sites extolling The Beatles, Bob Dylan, and Led Zeppelin.
+Nirvana might sneak in there at some point, but still, you're looking at a twenty-year gap between them and today's musicians.
 Does this mean that our generation is devoid of artistic merit that will be discussed and taught about in schools?
-Or are we romanticizing a bygone age because we’re too cynical to believe that contemporary art, music, and literature will ever be as viable as the classics?
+Or are we romanticizing a bygone age because we're too cynical to believe that contemporary art, music, and literature will ever be as viable as the classics?

 I don't know.